LogUmi/fdf/README.md

 ---

 ## 📜 License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute it - see the [LICENSE](./LICENSE) file for details.
+- The project code (FdF, MiniRT, etc.) is released under the MIT License.
+- The included MiniLibX library is released under the BSD License (© Olivier Crouzet, 1999–2015).
+Both licenses are provided in the [LICENSE](./LICENSE) file of this repository.

 > ⚠️ **Note for students**
 > If you are a student at 42 (or elsewhere), it is strongly recommended **not to copy/paste** this code.